-Agreement will not cause direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment because:
+Agreement will not cause direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment because: If Agreement is considered a "Project" under CEQA skip to question 2.
+Otherwise, provide explanation.

 2. If Agreement is considered a "Project" under CEQA answer the following questions.